larsbs/graysql/README.md

 ## Tests ##

-The tests are write with [mocha](https://mochajs.org/) and can be runned with the following command:
+The tests are written with [mocha](https://mochajs.org/) and can be run with the following command:

 ```bash
 $ npm test
 ```

-To get a coverage report, run the following command:
+To get a code coverage report, run the following command:

 ```bash
 $ npm run cover